 We used to perform a different type of nerve injury involving insertion of a needle through the cheek and threading it through the nerve.
 However, it was difficult to selectively injure the sensory portion of the 10th nerve, and not the motor portion, which is important for maintaining swallowing and vocal function.

-In summary, there are several effective treatments for glossopharyngeal neuralgia, including the open procedure and the Gamma Knife procedure.
+In summary, there are several effective glossopharyngeal neuralgia treatments, including the open procedure and the Gamma Knife procedure.